Irish high-tech antenna company buys US rival

 The announcement was made at CES, the world’s largest consumer electronics show, in Las Vegas.

-Established in 2004, the Enniscorty-headquartered company is focused on next-generation technologies in 5G, the Internet of Things (IoT), and satellite navigation.
+Established in 2004, the Enniscorthy-headquartered company is focused on next-generation technologies in 5G, the internet of things (IoT), and satellite navigation.

-Led by directors Dermot Michael O’Shea and Ronan Quinlan, the company has facilities in Dublin, Wexford, Taiwan, the US, Germany and China, and employs more than 300 people.
+Led by directors Dermot Michael O’Shea and Ronan Quinlan, the company has facilities in Dublin, Wexford, Taiwan, the United States, Germany and China, and employs more than 300 people.

-Thinkless Founder and chief executive Dr Argy Petros and the company’s director of RF Technology, Pierre Wassom are to remain with the group following the transaction.
+ThinkWireless founder and chief executive Dr Argy Petros and the company’s director of radio frequency technology, Pierre Wassom, are to remain with the group following the transaction.

 “ThinkWireless has made a name for itself as a designer and developer of high-quality combination antenna systems with deep roots in the commercial trucking industry, where infotainment services, including good quality of service from satellite and AM/FM radio, weather band and GNSS are crucial,” said Ronan Quinlan, co-chief executive, Taoglas.